cubexch/ws-api/generated/md/src/trade.md

 ## Bootstrap
 A bootstrap message sent after Credentials authentication.
 Client resting and pending orders used to bootstrap state.
 Sent as the first message(s) after initialization.
-Bootstrap is complete after a message tagged `Done` is received and every message after that will be an `OrderResponse`.
+A message containing the `Done` variant indicates that the Bootstrap is complete.
 Multiple messages may be received for `RestingOrders` and `AssetPositions` and these should be concatenated.